 Term time (non-stretched offer) - It is not acceptable for a child to take a holiday during term time just as it is in schools.
+Has this been updated in our parent pack?

-All year round (stretched offer) - it is acceptable for a child to take up to 6 weeks holiday over a twelve month period.
+All year round (stretched offer) - it is acceptable for a child to take up to 6 weeks holiday over a twelvemonth period.